-For the Surviving R. Kelly documentary many celebrities were asked to comment on R. Kelly’s behavior, but most declined.
-One of the least surprising names they mentioned on the decline list was Jay-Z. Jay-Z is 49 years-old and Beyonce is 37.
+For the Surviving R. Kelly documentary, many celebrities were asked to comment on R. Kelly’s behavior, but most declined.
+One of the least surprising names they mentioned on the decline list was Jay-Z. Jay-Z is 49 while Beyonce is 37.
 He says they met in ’97, which would’ve made Beyonce 16.
 Russell Simmons was 35 when he met then-17-year-old Kimora Lee, who he would later marry and have two children with.
-Older men messing with young women is a tale as old as time, but that doesn’t make it okay.
+Older men messing with young women is a tale as old as time, but why are we still sweeping it under the rug?

-The younger generation isn’t finding it hard to call R. Kelly a sexual abuser, but the same can’t be said for older black people.
-At first I couldn’t figure out why, but then it dawned on me – the older generation can’t say anything about R. Kelly because it would mean taking a good, long look in the mirror.
-The older generation would have to look at these girls and realize that they watched it happen to the people they love.
-If they admit that R. Kelly is a predator they might have to realize their high school buddy is, that their baby father is and that maybe even – their husband is too.
-Some people would even have to admit that they let their daughters, sisters, nieces and cousins be preyed upon.
+The younger generation isn’t finding it hard to call R. Kelly a sexual abuser, but the same can’t be said for the older generation.
+At first, I couldn’t figure out why, but then it dawned on me – the older generation can’t say anything about R. Kelly because it would mean taking a long look in the mirror.
+The older generation would have to look at these girls and realize that they watched the same things happen to the people they love.
+If they admit that R. Kelly is a predator, they might have to realize their high school buddy is, that their baby father is and that maybe even – their husband is too.
+Some people would also have to admit that they let their daughters, sisters, nieces, and cousins be preyed upon.

 Just because you’re desensitized, doesn’t mean you stop speaking out on something.
 If we’re using that logic, we should be quiet about gun control.
-Mass shootings and deaths related to gun violence run rampant in the United States, but that has never made us stop fighting for stricter gun laws and begging congress for gun control.
+Mass shootings and deaths related to gun violence run rampant in the United States, but that has never made us stop fighting for stricter gun laws and gun control.
 We shouldn’t stop fighting for our girls just because something is dubbed “normal.”
-We should be telling our grown ass brothers, uncles, cousins, friends, fathers and grandfathers to stop preying on our girls because predatory behavior is predatory behavior, whether the prey is consenting or not.
+We should be telling our grown-ass brothers, uncles, cousins, friends, fathers, and grandfathers to stop preying on our girls because predatory behavior is predatory behavior, whether the prey is consenting or not.